data-dot-all/dataall/pages/code.md

 #### WorkerHandler
 In addition, in `service_handlers.py` we defined the `WorkerHandler`  Python class.
 Some resolvers might need to perform calls against AWS APIs.
-Most of the time, these API calls can be performed asynchronously, in which case, developers can use the `WorkerHandler` to send tasks that will be processed by the Worker Lambda function.
+Most of the time, these API calls can be performed asynchronously, in which case, developers can use the `WorkerHandler` to send tasks that will be processed asynchronously by the Worker Lambda function.
-The `WorkerHandler`  is the one in charge of routing tasks to the Worker AWS Lambda.
+The `WorkerHandler`  is in charge of routing tasks to the Worker AWS Lambda.

 This class has a singleton instance called `Worker` that has two apis:

-1. `Worker.queue(engine, task_ids: [str]))` : an interface to send a list of task ids to the worker
+1. `Worker.queue(engine, task_ids: [str]))`: an interface to send a list of task ids to the worker
-2.  `Worker.process(engine, task_ids: [str])`: the actual work to process a list of tasks
+2.  `Worker.process(engine, task_ids: [str])`: an interface to pick up and process a list of tasks

 The `Worker` singleton exposes a decorator function to register handler functions that can be run by the worker.
 For example, for the Glue handlers (in `handlers/glue.py`), we want to define that the function `start_crawler` is run by the Worker Lambda.
-Then we need to use the decorator and define its path:
+Therefore we use the decorator and define its path:

 ```
     @staticmethod